-In order to identify the Group’s priorities for action, the issues on which further disclosure is required and the activities to involve stakeholders which needs enhancing, Enel has for several years now been conducting a materiality analysis, based on the guidelines of the most widespread international standards, such as the Global Reporting Initiative (GRI), the principles of the Communication on Progress (COP) of the UN Global Compact, the framework of the IIRC (International Integrated Reporting Council) and the SDG Compass, a guide which supports companies in aligning their strategies with the United Nations Sustainable Development Goals.
+The relative methodology was developed taking into consideration the guidelines of numerous international standards, including the Global Reporting Initiative (GRI), the principles of the Communication on Progress (COP) of the UN Global Compact, the IIRC (International Integrated Reporting Council) model and the SDG Compass, which supports companies in aligning their strategies with the Sustainable Development Goals.